Adaptive Time-stepping Schemes for the Solution of the Poisson-Nernst-Planck Equations: Introduction

-In this article, we develop and test an adaptive time-stepper for the PNP-FBV equations with error control.
-This will allow the time-stepper to automatically detect changes in time scales and vary the step size accordingly.
-The adaptive time-stepper is based on a second-order variable step-size, semi-implicit, backward differentiation formula (VSSBDF2) \cite{Wang2008}.
-The second-order constant step-size semi-implicit, backward differentiation formula (BDF2) is used as a time-stepping scheme in a variety of fields in science, engineering and computational mathematics.
-Axelsson et. al. \cite{Axelsson2014}, for example, used BDF2 with constant steps to solve the time-dependent Navier-Stokes equations.
+Our present work differs from previous work (notably Murphy et. al.) by using a splitting method for the parabolic-elliptic system \eqref{concentration_nondim}--\eqref{poisson_nondim} and differs from other modern computational methods \cite{Compton2014} by controlling time-steps adaptively.
+In this article, we develop and test two adaptive time-steppers for the PNP-FBV system with error control, one of which is semi-implicit (also called implicit-explicit) and one of which is fully-implicit.
+The adaptivity allows the time-stepper to automatically detect changes in time scales and vary the step size accordingly.

+The semi-implicit adaptive time-stepper is based on a second-order variable step-size, semi-implicit, backward differentiation formula (Variable Step-size Semi-implicit Backwards Differentiation Formula, or VSSBDF2 \cite{Wang2008}).
+Its constant step-size counterpart (SBDF2) is used as a time-stepping scheme in a variety of fields in science, engineering and computational mathematics.
+Axelsson et. al. \cite{Axelsson2014}, for example, used SBDF2 with constant steps to solve the time-dependent Navier-Stokes equations.
 Lecoanet et. al. \cite{Lecoanet2016} used a similar method to model combustion equations in stars, and Linde, Persson and Sydow \cite{Linde2009} used it to solve the Black-Scholes equation in computational finance.
+An example of an adaptive SBDF2 time-stepping scheme can be found in Rosam, Jimack and Mullis \cite{Rosam2007}, who use it to study a problem in binary alloy solidification.